 Connective Tissue Graft

-During this procedure, tissue from within a small incision made in the roof of the mouth is used to augment gum tissue around an exposed root of a tooth.
+During this procedure, tissue is used to augment gum tissue around an exposed root of a tooth.

 Free Gingival Graft